CPettifo/WHED_DB_Migration/README.md

 # Database Migration Tool

 This command-line tool facilitates database migration tasks for MySQL databases.
 It allows users to select and execute specific migration scripts through an interactive interface.
+A prefix of 'cosc320' to indicate the university project in front of the table names.
+For detailed information about schema changes, please review the Gap Analysis Document of this project.

 ## Installation